1930 Belgian Grand Prix

-The 1930 Belgian Grand Prix (formally the II Grand Prix de Belgique), also known as the VII Grand Prix d'Europe was a Grand Prix motor race held at Spa-Francorchamps on 20 July 1930.
-The race was held over 40 laps of a 14.914 km circuit for a total race distance of 596.560 km and was won by Louis Chiron driving a Bugatti.
+The 1930 Belgian Grand Prix (formally the II Grand Prix de Belgique), also known as the VII Grand Prix d'Europe, was a Grand Prix motor race held at Spa-Francorchamps on 20 July 1930.
+The race was held over 40 laps of a 14.914 km circuit for a total race distance of 596.560 km and was won by Louis Chiron driving a Bugatti; however moral victor was Guy Bouriat, who led into the 40th lap, but was forced to wait on the start/finish line by Jean Bugatti to allow Chiron to win.
+Henri Stoffel had been running behind Bouriat until running out of fuel on the final lap.